vault27/Foundation/ssl.md

 - Symmetric encryption algorithm
 - Symmetric encryption key size
 - Symmetric encryption mode
-- Hash function - That hash was used inside an HMAC (Hash-based MAC) to generate the record’s authentication tag - In AEAD suites, the “hash” part in the name is gone — because integrity is built into the AEAD mode itself - Not used in TLS 1.3
+- Hash function - That hash was used inside an HMAC (Hash-based MAC) to generate the record’s authentication tag - In AEAD suites, the “hash” part in the name is gone — because integrity is built into the AEAD mode itself - Not used in TLS 1.3 - plus this hash function is used in key derivation process

 ### Handshake Stages

 - Key Exchange
     - ClientHello
     - ServerHello
+- Key Derivation - This derivation process is called the key schedule — it takes the shared key from ECDHE, mixes in random values (nonces), and runs them through a hash-based pseudorandom function (PRF) or HKDF to produce strong, independent session keys.
+Set of shared secrets:
+    - handshake traffic keys
+    - application traffic keys
+    - MAC keys (if needed)
 - Server Parametres
     - The server sends a CertificateRequest message with details about the accepted certificate types, supported signature algorithms, and acceptable certificate authorities (CAs)
     - A server's X.509 certificate chain is sent, including: The server's certificate, Intermediate certificates, if required, Root certificate (often omitted, as it's known to the client)